nythrox/Flare.css/README.md

 <h1> Flare.css</h1>
-Flare is a modern CSS library that allows you to create responsive layouts with less code.
-Flare also gives you faster and better ways to create layouts, but doesn't impose on the way you have to code.
+Flare is a lightweight and modern CSS library that allows you to create responsive layouts with less code, gives you more sizing options and features automatic responsiveness, all without restricting your code.
 <h1>Features</h1>
 <h2>Automatic Responsiveness and Manual Responsiveness</h2>
 <p>